doherty100/azuresandbox/terraform-azurerm-vm-sql/README.md

 * Data disk: "sqldata" (used for SQL Server data files)
   * name: Must follow the convention "vol_sqldata_\[driveletter\]", e.g. "vol_sqldata_M".
 Note drives A - E are reserved for use by Azure Virtual Machines.
   * disk_size_gb: e.g. "128"
-  * Caching: "ReadOnly" as per best practices for Microsoft SQL Server.
+  * Caching: "ReadOnly" as per best practices.
   * lun: must be unique integer from 0 - 15, e.g. "0"
 * Data disk: "sqllog" (used for SQL Server data files)
   * name: Must follow the convention "vol_sqllog_\[driveletter\]", e.g. "vol_sqllog_L".
 Note drives A - E are reserved for use by Azure Virtual Machines.
   * disk_size_gb: e.g. "32"
-  * Caching: "None" as per best practices for SQL Server log files
+  * Caching: "None" as per best practices.
   * lun: must be unique integer from 0 - 15, e.g. "1"

 Note the post-deployment script has dependencies on these naming conventions, and implements the storage recommendations in [Checklist: Best practices for SQL Server on Azure VMs](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-checklist) including:

 * Volumes are formatted using a a 64K allocation unit size
 * SQL Server tempdb data and log files are moved to the local temporary disk.
 * A scheduled task is created to run on system startup that re-creates the required directories on the local temporary disk if  the VM is [deallocated](https://docs.microsoft.com/en-us/azure/virtual-machines/states-billing#power-states-and-billing).
-For this reason use of a [Azure VM sizes with no local temporary disk](https://docs.microsoft.com/en-us/azure/virtual-machines/azure-vms-no-temp-disk) should be avoided for a SQL Server virtual machine.
+For this reason use of an [Azure VM sizes with no local temporary disk](https://docs.microsoft.com/en-us/azure/virtual-machines/azure-vms-no-temp-disk) should be avoided for a SQL Server virtual machine.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---